BlameTroi/aoc-solutions/README.md

 ### C

 I started on 2015 using `C`.
 At this time clang 15 is the version Apple provides.
-All my code is compiled with `-Wall -O0 -g3 -fsanitize=address --std=c99`.
+All my code is compiled with `-Wall -O0 -g3 -fsanitize=address --std=c18 --pedantic-errors`.

 ### Editor/IDE